 In addition to the above criteria, the CAISO may apply to FERC in coordination with the Interconnection Customer for a waiver of the timelines in this LGIP to meet the schedule required by an order, ruling, or regulation of the Governor of the State of California, the CPUC, or the CEC.

-7.7 Meeting With The CAISO And Applicable Participating TO(s)
+7.7 Results Meeting With The CAISO And Applicable Participating TO(s)

 Within thirty (30) calendar days of providing the final Phase II Interconnection Study report to the Interconnection Customer, the applicable Participating TO(s), the CAISO and the Interconnection Customer shall meet to discuss the results of the Phase II Interconnection Study, including selection of the final Commercial Operation Date.
+[GIP item #2 and addendum #8] In this Resutls Meeting, the applicable Participating TO(s) and the CAISO shall address any comments made by the Interconnection Customer on the final Phase II Interconnection Study report pursuant to GIP Section 7.5.

+The Interconnection Customer may submit, in writing, additional comments on the final Phase II Interconnection Study report up to (3) Business Days following the Results Meeting.
+Based on this Results Meeting and any comments received, the CAISO and applicable Participating TO(s) will determine, in accordance with Section 6.10 of this GIP, whether to revise or issue an addendum to the final Phase II Interconnection Study Report.
+If the CAISO and applicable Participating TO(s) determine that it is necessary to revise the final Phase II Interconnection Study Report, the CAISO will issue the revised report no later than fifteen (15) Business Days following this meeting.

 Section 8 Additional Deliverability Assessment Options